buggyrace/buggy-race-about/docs/races/uploading-results.md

 When you upload the results file, the server will check the contents of that file against the details (including students) in the database.
 If there are any discrepancies, you'll see warnings.

----

-{: .todo}
-Currently you can't publish _race files_ on the race server — you need to publish them elsewhere on the web.
+If there are any warnings, then no changes will be made on the server unless you choose **Ignore warnings**.

+{:. warning}
+When you first upload the results, do _not_ check **Ignore warnings** — it's important you see what they are before you proceed.
+If it was a busy race, there may be several things reported.
+Read the warnings carefully before deciding to proceed: if it's OK, upload the file again, this time explicitly ignoring warnings.

+## Results of a race

+When you upload the results of a race, they are stored in the database of the race server.
+Specifically, you'll

 {: .warning}
 The _race file_ (which you publish elsewhere) is not protected.